I562818/xsc-cap/README.md

+# Introduction
-# SAP HANA Application Migration Assistant

-Tool for migrating XS Classic application to XS Advanced Programming Model or Cloud Application Programming Model.
+1. We use the SAP HANA Application Migration Assistant for migrating XS Classic application to XS Advanced Programming Model or Cloud Application Programming Model.

-## XSC to XSA:

-The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit into XS Advanced application which also includes conversion of synchronous XSJS to async-XSJS.

-## XSC to CAP:

-The SAP HANA Application Migration Assistant converts the source XSC application  to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository  artefacts are converted to the corresponding target CAP artefacts.
+2. The SAP HANA Application Migration Assistant converts the source XSC application  to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository  artefacts are converted to the corresponding target CAP artefacts.

+# Using SAP HANA Application Migration Assistant to migrate XSC application to CAP Application

 ## Architecture